 Fees are to be paid within 30 days after the meet.
 The requirements for paying fees are in the Rules for Competition and a form for computing them (A meet fees computation form) is provided by the Orienteering USA Office.
 Your "A" meet fees (payable to Orienteering USA) and computation form should be sent to the Director of Membership and Accounting, PO Box 1444, Forest Park, GA 30298.

 Course planning requirements are in the Rules for Orienteering Competition.
 The Rules can be found on the Orienteering USA web site and should be available to the course setter.
 For course planning, your club should choose someone who has had experience competing at sanctioned A meets and has had experience in planning courses at local, regional or national meets.
-He should have access to one or more books on course planning.
+He/she should have access to one or more books on course planning.

 Courses at sanctioned A-meets must be reviewed by the Course Consultant assigned.
 Together the course planner and course consultant must make the courses meet national course setting guidelines.
 Before you begin the course planning process, read the planning schedule in this package as well as the information on course consulting and Course Design Guidelines (link above).
 Typically the consultant does not visit the site, so course planners should write down the reasoning behind their designs to submit with the courses.
 The consultant, as an expert observer, can help spot mistakes and suggest corrections.